-- A. The only fuel approved for use in these boilers is natural gas.
-No other fuel may be used.
-[20 DCMR 201] - B. The boilers shall be operated at all times in a manner consistent with the manufacturer's specifications for the equipment.
-[20 DCMR 201] - C. At all times, including periods of startup, shutdown, and malfunction, the Permittee shall, to the extent practicable, maintain and operate each boiler in a manner consistent with good air pollution control practice for minimizing emissions.
+- 3. All operations prohibited under Condition III(a)(2)(F) are also prohibited under this condition; and - 4.
+All operations resulting from a deviation in voltage or frequency from the electric provider to the premises such that the equipment being supported cannot be safely or effectively operated shall be considered non-emergency operation and counted as part of this 50 hour per calendar year allowance. - D. The emergency generators shall fire only natural gas.
+[20 DCMR 201] - E. The emergency generators shall be operated and maintained in accordance with the recommendations of the equipment manufacturers and a maintenance plan prepared for the equipment.
+[20 DCMR 201 and 40 CFR 60.4243(a)] - F. The emergency generators shall not be operated in conjunction with a voluntary demand-reduction program or any other interruptible power supply arrangement with a utility, other market participant, or system operator.
+[20 DCMR 201] - G. At all times, including periods of startup, shutdown, and malfunction, the owner shall, to the extent practicable, maintain and operate the units in a manner consistent with good air pollution control practice for minimizing emissions.
 Determination of whether acceptable operating procedures are being used will be based on information available to the Department which may include, but is not limited to, monitoring results, opacity observations, review of operating and maintenance procedures, and inspection of the source.
 [20 DCMR 201]

-3. Monitoring and Testing:
+3. Monitoring and Testing Requirements: